 You say: “when do I start work!”

-Immediately, by imposing tax obligations in the currency of issue (the business cards) I have created a demand for the currency and this allows me to transfer private resources (your work in the garden) to the public sector (the nice garden).
+Immediately, by imposing tax obligations in the currency of issue (the personal calling cards) I have created a demand for the currency and this allows me to transfer private resources (your work in the garden) to the public sector (the nice garden).
 However, also note that I have to spend the 100 cards each week before you can pay the tax of 100 cards – which clearly means that the taxation can never be considered a source of revenue which “finances” or allows me to spend the cards in the first place.
 The cards come from no-where and I have the monopoly rights to spend them.
-I am never financially constrained in my own business cards (the currency).
+I am never financially constrained in my own personal calling cards (the currency).

 So this sort of currency is what we call a fiat currency – being made legal by legislative fiat.
 It has no intrinsic worth and its value is tax driven.
 Just like the Australian dollar!